-- i. achieve the smallest possible mirror size, - ii. minimize the distance between mirror pairs while also minimizing the central hole diameter of the M2 and M3 mirrors, and - iii. maximize the geometrical photon collection area.
+- ii. minimize the distance between mirror pairs while also minimizing the central hole diameter of the M2 and M3 mirrors, and - iii. maximize the geometrical photon collection area.

-To satisfy those requirements, we adopted a power arrangement of the A1-M2-M3 system that is similar to that of a reflective null collector.12 The M2 mirror is placed at the paraxial focus of A1 and corrects for the spherical aberration induced by A1.
+To satisfy those requirements, we adopted a power arrangement of the A1-M2-M3 system which is similar to that of a reflective null collector12.
+The M2 mirror is placed at the paraxial focus of A1 and corrects for the spherical aberration induced by A1.
 M3 relays paraxial focus of A1 back to M2, which is also the system focal point of A1-M2-M3.
-In this sense, M3 is a 1:1 relay optics that reimages the intermediate image formed by A1 to the location of M2 again while jointly correcting spherical aberration with M2.
-To maximize the effective collection area, the diameter of the central hole of M2 and M3 mirrors are minimized by placing M3 where the size of ray bundle of A1 is minimized or at the minimum blur position.13
+In this sense, M3 is a 1:1 relay optics that re-images the intermediate image formed by A1 to the location of M2 again while jointly correcting spherical aberration with M2.
+To maximize the effective collection area, the diameter of the central hole of M2 and M3 mirrors are minimized by placing M3 where the size of ray bundle of A1 is minimized or at the minimum blur position13.